Pheochromocytoma and Paraganglioma

 Clinical Features and Natural HistoryTop

-Complications include cardiomyopathy, congestive heart failure, end-organ damage due to hypertension, arrhythmias, and death if the condition is uncontrolled or untreated.
+Complications include cardiomyopathy, heart failure, end-organ damage due to hypertension, arrhythmias, and death if the condition is uncontrolled or untreated.

 DiagnosisTop